-Teaching is all about getting you to think clearly and for themselves.
+Teaching is all about getting students to think clearly and for themselves.
 In my classes, we learn how to discern arguments and evaluate them logically, and how to judge whether the conclusions people draw are justified by reasons or are mere opinion.
 These skills enable you to function as good citizens beyond university.
 I’m not so fussed about historical information.
 It’s a means for introducing a wide range of theories and viewpoints, but getting you to know it all isn’t my main aim.

 At present, I mostly teach logic classes: 3rd year Advanced Logic (autumn semester) and 2nd year Intermediate Logic (spring semester).